 - Flat fees: A fixed monthly fee per employee for the PEO services.
 This model emphasizes transparency and clarity, helping clients understand exactly what they are paying for without any hidden costs.

 Example: A company with a $1,000,000 annual payroll might pay $20,000 to $120,000 annually under a percentage of payroll model.
+Alternatively, if they have 50 employees, they might pay $2,500 to $7,500 per month with a per-employee fee model.
+Here's an overview of the models:

-The total cost of PEO services covers a number of different fees.
+The total cost of PEO services covers a number of different fees:

 1. Administrative fee